voxsim/knowledge/person!.md

 Simpathy try to address the vulnerability trying to change the discourse or galvanize with the good part.
 A good empathy person say "I don't even know how to say, but I am just glad that you told me"; because the thruth is rarely an answer make something better; what makes something better is connection.

+# Depression vs Sadness
+Sadness is just from happenstance and whatever happened or didn't happen for you.
+Depression is your body saying fuck you I don't want to be this character anymore; I don't want to hold up this avatar that you have created in the world, it's too much for me.
+Depressed is like a deep rest that your body needs.

 # Buddhism, Zen, Stoicism, ...

 I've been studying buddhism since August 2016.
 Quite by accident in fact, when I